saiteja-puttoju/ai-story-generator/README.md

   * **Image-to-Story:** Upload between 1 and 10 images to serve as the creative inspiration for the story.
   * **Genre Selection:** Choose from a variety of story styles, including Comedy, Thriller, Fairy Tale, Sci-Fi, and more, to guide the AI's tone and narrative.
+  * **Custom Instructions:** An optional text box allows you to add specific instructions (e.g., "Make it funny," "Set the output language") to further personalize the story.
-  * **Dynamic Prompting:** The backend uses an advanced prompting strategy that adapts based on the selected genre, ensuring a unique and fitting story every time.
+  * **Dynamic Prompting:** The backend uses an advanced prompting strategy that adapts based on the selected genre and user instructions.
   * **Audio Narration:** Listen to your generated story with an integrated audio player, powered by Google Text-to-Speech (gTTS).
   * **Indian Context:** The AI is instructed to use Indian names, characters, and cultural details, giving the stories a distinct flavor.
-  * **Interactive UI:** A simple and intuitive user interface built with Streamlit allows for easy image uploads and genre selection.
+  * **Interactive UI:** A simple and intuitive user interface built with Streamlit allows for easy image uploads and controls.

 -----